uvm-plaid/uvmhs/README.md

 people who use UVMHS use the input mode [here](https://github.com/davdar/darais-unicode-input).

+Note that the Symbola font has an issue where it swaps the symbols for U+2A4F (Double Square Union) `⩏` and U+2A4E (Double Square Intersection) `⩎`, and Symbola is sometimes used as a default fallback font in Linux distributions.

 ## Cross-Reference Table

 Here is a cross-reference table between common datatypes and their